decretist/Dissertation/Chapter4/chapter4.md

 23, 2019).
 Clemens Radl of the MGH confirmed to Winroth that the e-text was typed.

-[^python]: Python is a widely-used general-purpose programming language.
+[^22]: Python is a widely-used general-purpose programming language.
 According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python was the third-most popular programming language worldwide as of July 2020,